nrwl/nx/docs/shared/migration/migration-angularjs.md

 Run `npm install` to install all of your new dependencies.

+{% callout type="caution" title="Using Bower?" %}
-> For your own project, you’ll need to switch to NPM if you’re using another package manager like bower.
+For your own project, you’ll need to switch to NPM if you’re using another package manager like bower.
 [Learn more about switching away from bower](https://bower.io/blog/2017/how-to-migrate-away-from-bower/)
+{% /callout %}

 ## Migrating application code